davehorner/cargo-e/README.md

 - **configurable behavior:** – Optional equivalent mode – `cargo-e` can behave identically to `cargo run --example` with bare minimum dependency
 - **cargo and target stderr and stdout filtering:** `-f` sends all output from cargo and the target through a filter to determine accurate timing when `--run-all` is specified.  cargo warnings and errors are rewritten to be more concise, numbered, and timed format.
 Errors are written in realtime and a table of errors is displayed conviently at the end of output,  file references are all absolute and fully specified so your ctrl+clicks take you there.
 If you require a terminal, don't use `-f`, and your output will be unfiltered.
 - **subcommands:** you may find that you like the rewritten cargo output and the additional detail provided in `-f` filtering.
 Specify a `-s` subcommand to run a subcommand other than the default `run` that `cargo-e` uses normally.
+- **autosense/tool installer:** `cargo-e` will parse the output of a failed cargo builds and prompt to suggest the user to install the required library or tool runner.
+- **run_report.md:** on exit, a run_report.md is generated which includes details of the commands run and diagnostic information if the `-f` filtering is enabled.

 ## Introduction